Focussed Assessment with Sonography for Trauma (FAST) scan

 Many papers have been published detailing the pros and cons of this investigation 1,2.
-It has a reported sensitivity of ~90% (range 75-100%) and a specificity of ~95% (range 88-100%) for detecting intraperitoneal fluid 4.
+FAST scanning has a reported sensitivity of ~90% (range 75-100%) and a specificity of ~95% (range 88-100%) for detecting intraperitoneal free fluid 4.
 Sensitivity for detecting solid organ injuries is much lower.

 It has replaced diagnostic peritoneal lavage as the preferred initial method for assessment of haemoperitoneum.

 The sensitivity of FAST to assess for pneumothorax is low at ~40% but may still be better than a supine chest x-ray 7.

 - five regions may be scanned 3:

 - subxiphoid transverse view: assess for pericardial effusion and left lobe liver injuries

 - longitudinal view of the right upper quadrant: assess for right liver injuries, right kidney injury, and Morison pouch